"Celebrating 10 Years of Senior Care in Tampa Bay"

 Why do I need Aging Wisely?

 Aging Wisely knows the Tampa Bay community and its resources.
 There are often services available through small companies or individuals that are unknown to the consumer.
-We also are aware of community reputations and keep up to date on the status of the services available.
+We also are aware of community reputations and keep up to date on the status of the eldercare services available.

 How does your service differ from home health care?

 Care managers can assist individuals with all aspects of their lives, including medical, social, emotional, familial, and spiritual well-being.
 Care managers help clients to locate the best possible services for them by being an advocate for the client and thoroughly researching the best choices for each client.
 Care management does not replace the services of home health agencies, assisted living or skilled nursing facilities, or other care providers.
 A care manager can help to ensure that all of the involved parties are working together for the benefit of the individual.
+We do offer in-home senior care services through EasyLiving, Inc. and can help you coordinate the home care you need.
+Clients and families can use any services we offer together or individually, so contact us today to talk about your needs.

 Will my parents/loved ones accept your help?

-Please see our article: When a Loved One is Resistant to Help
+For more information, please see our article: When a Loved One is Resistant to Help

 Are most of your solutions successful?